ikansala/SinkAShip/README.md

 # SinkAShip
 Simple terminal game for training and testing Python skills

-# game.py is a simple exercise done while training Python
-#
 # -----------------------------------------------------------------------------
 # "Free Pizza and Beer Licence" (Revision 1, 2019-):
 # You can do whatever you want with this stuff with your